gsauthof/traceproc/README.md

 ## Environment

 A somehow recent C Compiler that supports some C99 features and a few [GCC][gcc]-style attributes should be fine.
 The makefile uses [GNU make][gmake] features.
-GNU sed is needed for the module tests.
+GNU sed and GNU diff are needed for the module tests.

 Tested with:

 - CentOS 6.4, Oracle 11g Standard Edition 11.2.0.1, GCC 4.4.7,
   GNU make 3.81
+- Solaris 10, Oracle 11g Enterprise Edition 11.2.0.3,

-Should also run on Solaris (with Solaris Studio >= 12.3 or an GCC compiler and GNU make).
+  Solaris Studio 12.3 (C compiler), GNU make 3.81

+Should also work with GCC on Solaris.

+The unittests need [libcheck][check].

 ## Advanced features